sdummett-at-42/so_long/README.md

 # fdf
-This project is about creating a simplified 3D graphic representation of arelief landscape.
+This project is a very small 2D game.
+It is built to make you work with textures, sprites.
+And some very basic gameplay elements.

 To clone this repo, use: git clone --recurse-submodules git@github.com:stony-d/fdf.git